am3228/Project2/README.md

 [![Build Status](https://www.travis-ci.com/am3228/Project2.svg?branch=master)](https://www.travis-ci.com/am3228/Project2)

 # Project 2 Statistical Calculator
+##### Completed by Angela Murphy by herself.
+Sources are listed throughout the code when used.

 #### This project consists of a Statistical Calculator using pycharm for IS 601 at NJIT.
 Listed below are the following requirements that were implemented.